acend/container-basics-training/content/en/docs/09/_index.md

 The two containers are now able to talk to each other.
 But let's check this:

-If you type <http://LOCALHOST:8080/db.php> in your browser you should get... an error!
+If you type <http://localhost:8080/db.php> in your browser (or with `curl`) on your Docker host, you should get ... an error!
 Because the mysqli extension is not found.

 > Question: I don't want to go to the Docker instance and install every missing extension manually.
 Is there a way to solve this problem?